SarvinChitsaz/Mammography-MTL/README.md

 To improve interpretability, Grad-CAM (Gradient-weighted Class Activation Mapping) is applied to the best-performing model.

-Grad-CAM highlights the image regions that contribute most strongly to the network's decision, allowing visual inspection of whether the model focuses on clinically meaningful lesion regions.
+Grad-CAM highlights the image regions that contribute most strongly to the network's predictions, allowing visual inspection of whether the model focuses on clinically meaningful lesion regions.

 <p align="center">
   <img src="assets/results/gradcam/pathology_gradcam_correct.png" width="850">
 </p>

 <p align="center">
-  <em>Grad-CAM visualization for correctly classified pathology samples.</em>
+  <em>Grad-CAM visualization highlighting regions contributing to correct pathology predictions.</em>
 </p>

 The visualization demonstrates that the model primarily attends to lesion regions rather than surrounding background tissue, providing additional confidence in the learned representations.